|Click here to download

 The GLG drawings can be reused between the C/C++ and Java versions of the application.
 The Java version of the GLG library provides the same functionality and a similar API as the C/C++ version, making it possible to reuse the programming logic and simplify porting an application from C/C++ to Java.

 A JavaEE-based Graphics Server is also included and may be used for displaying GLG screens on mobile devices.
-The Graphics Server provides a thin-client server-side alternative for displaying dynamic graphics on a web page without the need for browser plugins or Java applets.
+The Graphics Server provides a thin-client server-side solution for displaying dynamic graphics on a web page.
 With the Graphics Server, the graphics is generated on the web server using a Java Servlet and displayed in a browser using only the standard HTML and Java Script.

 GLG Map Server library and an integrated GIS component are also available for embedded ARM devices, makes it possible to deploy a GIS application on a stand-alone embedded system.